 Like his colleague Mike Atherton, Nasser Hussain’s role in the Sky commentary team is to be clear and fair and insightful.

-Bob Willis’s job is to have strong opinions and express them in a very black and white way and to be hugely entertaining in the process.
-There are few things more satisfying in life than agreeing with Bob Willis on a matter that has irked him.
-As he tears his target a new one, you feel (a) that the tearing of new ones is justified and (b) that the new one has been very effectively torn by someone who is extremely adept at the tearing of new ones.
+Bob Willis’s job was to have strong opinions and express them in a very black and white way and to be hugely entertaining in the process.
+There were few things more satisfying in life than agreeing with Bob Willis on a matter that irked him.
+As he tore his target a new one, you felt (a) that the tearing of new ones was justified and (b) that the new one had been very effectively torn by someone extremely adept at the tearing of new ones.